 The only file I require from you is the bits.c file.
 At present, turning in your assignment simply involves sending the bits.c file to me as an attachment in an email.
-The send timestamp on the email will determine any lateness penalty, with anything after 11:59 pm on the due date incurring the mandatory 10% per day penalty.
+The send timestamp on the email will determine any lateness penalty, with anything after 11:59 pm on the due date either using one of your grace days for this assignment, or incurring the mandatory 10% penalty.
+(Likewise for subsequent 24 hour periods of lateness.)